Ytrerf5555/1.0/replit.md

 ## Overview

-This is a full-stack hotel management system built with React (Vite), Express, and Firebase Firestore.
-The application provides three distinct interfaces: Customer Panel (for ordering food and requesting services), Staff Panel (for managing orders and service requests), and Admin Panel (for comprehensive system oversight).
-The system uses real-time Firebase integration for live updates across all panels.
+This is a comprehensive Restaurant Operating System (ROS) built with React (Vite), Express, and Firebase Firestore.
+The application provides a complete dining ecosystem with three specialized interfaces: Customer Experience App (mobile-optimized for ordering, reservations, loyalty rewards), Staff Workflow Panel (real-time order and service management), and Business Command Center (admin dashboard with analytics and inventory control).
+The system features advanced capabilities including table reservations, order-ahead scheduling, loyalty rewards program, dynamic menu management, and comprehensive feedback system - all with real-time Firebase synchronization.

 ## User Preferences